“The International Law of Google”:

 Reading: The “China, Inc.” Challenge to Global Trade Governance, 57 Harvard International Law Journal 261 (2016).

-During the session, Professor Wu will also present his current project, which examines possible paths forward in trade now that TPP (which is mentioned as the most promising path in the original paper) is dead.
+During the session, Professor Wu also presented his current project, which examined possible paths forward in trade after TPP.

 Background reading: Joshua Paul Meltzer, A New Digital Trade Agenda (E15 Initiative, August 2015).